Diversity and Inclusion Requirement

-The diversity and Inclusion course requirement serves as a key curricular component of the University of the Pacific’s commitment to diversity and inclusive excellence.
-The diversity and inclusion requirement contributes to students’ intercultural competencies and to an understanding of the complex connections among domestic diversity, globalism, and democracy.
+The Diversity & Inclusion course requirement serves as a key curricular component of the University of the Pacific’s commitment to diversity and inclusive excellence.
+The Diversity & Inclusion requirement contributes to students’ intercultural competencies and to an understanding of the complex connections among domestic diversity, globalism, and democracy.

-The University of the Pacific requires that all students who earn a bachelor’s degree must successfully complete at least 3 units of officially designated diversity and inclusion coursework.
+The University of the Pacific requires that all students who earn a bachelor’s degree must successfully complete at least 3 units of officially designated Diversity & Inclusion coursework.
 While this is usually met by one course, courses may be combined to reach the 3-unit total.

 This requirement is applicable to all students who have enrolled at Pacific on or after fall 2010.